How did you decide to become an actor?

 If you could end one world problem in the blink of an eye, what would it be?

-Advice to girls growing up around you — from woman to woman?
+Advice to girls growing up around you – from a woman to a woman – a life experience that you believe can help women around you?